3r1co/cd/docs/kubernetes.md

 1. Refresh your browser, and see how to greeting changed.

 1. Now let's use another mean to configure our application: the Kubernetes **ConfigMap**.
-Download the sample ConfigMap to your "CloudAwarenessLab" folder:
+Download the sample ConfigMap to your "DevelopmentEnvironment" folder:

     - [configmap.yaml](./files/kubernetes/configmap.yaml)